polterguy/rosetta/README.md

 * Highly configurable
 * Paranoid by default
 * Ultra-fast
+* Ultra-small

 ## Getting started with Rosetta

 Coming soon

+## Features

+Rosetta is a tiny web server, created to do one thing well, which is supporting REST HTTP.
+This allows you to use your server almost the same way you would use a database.
+Using GET, DELETE and PUT to retrieve, create, modify and delete files.
+In addition, you can retrieve the content of folders, as JSON, by adding ?list as an HTTP parameter to your GET requests.

+Combined with WWW-Authenticate support, this allows you to securely access your files, any way you see fit, treating your server almost like a *"database"*, having all your logic in JavaScript, and/or other types of clients.

+### Single threaded, yet still asynchronous

+Since Rosetta is created to run on extreme hardware constraints, it does not feature any multi threading support.
+It is still able to server multiple requests, concurrently though, thanks to its asynchronous architecture.

+This means that it will use much less power, and can run on platforms, that are not normally thought to be able to run web servers.

+## HTTP REST support

+Rosetta is actually exclusively built around the HTTP GET/PUT/POST/DELETE verbs, and does not have any integration towards any server side programming languages at all.
+This makes it first of all much safer and secure, since it reduces the attack surface.
+In addition, it creates a situation, where your server becomes logically, more similar to a *"database"*, than a traditional web server.

+Your file system, on your server, basically becomes your database, and Rosetta allows you to query into your server, using GET, PUT and DELETE requests.
+POST is only for modifying your user objects, and your authorization objects, and nothing else.

+### Common for all HTTP verbs

+To make sure you retrieve the authenticated version of a resource, append "?authenticate" to your requests.
+This will ensure that your client receives a 307 respond, forcing the client to authenticate (log in), using Basic authentication, unless it is already authenticated.

+### GET verb

+With a GET request, you can either retrieve a single file, or the contents of a folder.
+To retrieve a folder's content, simply add the parameter "?list", and make sure what you try to request, is a folder, by appending a "/" at the end of your URL.

+To get a file, you could create a request resembling something like this;

+´´´
+GET /foo.html HTTP/1.1
+´´´

+To get a folder, you could do something like this;

+´´´html
+GET /bar/?list HTTP/1.1
+´´

+### PUT verb

+With a PUT request, you can either create a single file, by adding content to your request, or you can create a folder, at which point you must make sure your URL ends with a slash "/".

+### DELETE verb

+A DELETE request, can either delete a folder, or a single file.
+Make sure you append a "/" at the end of your URL, if you wish to delete a folder.

+### POST verb

+Since Rosetta features no server side programming language, but is a simple REST web server, the only usage for a POST request, is to either modify your authentication object, by POSTing to the URL "/.users".
+If you do, you must be logged in as a *"root"* user.
+Any user can still POST to this file, to change their passwords.
+But only a root account can do anything else.

+Or, you can modify the authorization objects, which are ASCII files in your server's directories, called ".auth".
+This operation is only legal for a *"root"* account.

 ## The Paranoid web server